National Association of Attorneys General

 Gurbir S. Grewal

 Gurbir S. Grewal became the 61st attorney general of the state of New Jersey following the inauguration of Governor Phil Murphy on Jan.
 16, 2018.
-He was confirmed unanimously by the New Jersey Senate this afternoon.
+He was confirmed unanimously by the New Jersey Senate.

 “I am honored and humbled to assume the role of attorney general at this critical time for our state and country.
 I am grateful to Governor Murphy and the Senate for the trust they have placed in me and I look forward to continuing my service to the state of New Jersey.
 There’s much to do, and I can’t wait to get started,” said Attorney General Grewal.

 Prior to his selection as New Jersey attorney general, Grewal served as Bergen County prosecutor, the chief law enforcement officer of the most populous county in New Jersey and home to nearly 1 million residents living in 70 municipalities.